Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 1. Unit tests **have a limited purpose**

-It's important to understand that the goal of unit testing is to verify business logic in a very localized scope.
-If your intention is to test wider interactions, you will probably want to write integration tests instead.
+It's important to understand that the purpose of any unit test is very simple: verify business logic in an isolated scope.
+Depending on which interactions you intend to test, unit testing may or may not be the right tool for the job.

 For example, does it make sense to unit test a method that calculates solar times using a long and complicated mathematical algorithm?
 Most likely, _yes_.

 Does it make sense to unit test a method that sends a request to a REST API to get geographical coordinates?
 Most likely, _not_.

-I often notice that some people write integration tests, but still refer to them as unit tests, arguing that a unit can be arbitrarily chosen and doesn't have to be limited to the smallest possible scope.
-This makes the line between unit tests and integration tests very blurry, ultimately just making the usage of the term completely useless.

-If you focus on unit testing as a goal in itself, you will find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
-In my experience, most projects just don't have enough business logic in them to justify extensive unit testing.
+If you treat unit testing as a goal in itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
+In many cases it's much more beneficial to test wider interactions with integration tests, rather than focusing specifically on unit tests.

+Interestingly enough, some developers often get confused as to what constitutes a unit test or an integration test, which leads to them writing integration tests while still referring to them as unit tests.
+This makes the concept of a unit very fuzzy, ultimately just making the overall usage of the term completely useless.

-2. Unit tests **lead to complex design**
+2. Unit tests **lead to more complicated design**

-It has always surprised me that one of the most popular arguments in favor of unit testing is that in enforces you to design software in a highly modular way.
-Why would anyone consider it beneficial to reduce code cohesion by adding unnecessary indirection?
+One of the most popular arguments in favor of unit testing is that it enforces you to design software in a highly modular way.
+This builds on an assumption that it's easier to reason about code when it's split into many smaller components rather than a few larger ones.

-Abstraction is a really powerful technique that enables a variety of useful design patterns, but it inevitably leads to much higher cognitive complexity.
+In reality, however, it often leads to the opposite problem, where a particular feature may end up being very fragmented.
+This makes it much harder to assess the code because a developer needs to scan through multiple components that make up (what should've been) a single cohesive element.

+Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unnecessary indirection.
+Although an incredibly powerful and useful technique in itself, abstraction inevitably increases cognitive complexity, making it further more difficult to reason about the code.

+Through that indirection we also end up losing some degree of encapsulation that we were able to maintain otherwise.
+For example, the responsibility of managing lifetimes of individual dependencies shifts from specific components to some other unrelated service (usually the dependency container).

+At the end of the day, while it's clear that unit testing does influence software design, it's highly debatable whether that's a good thing.

 3. Unit tests **are expensive**